teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 - **Signing:** Enable “Sign requests” on a channel to append `X-Guardrails-Signed-At` and `X-Guardrails-Signature` headers (HMAC-SHA256).
 Share the secret displayed on the health page with the receiver.
 Rotate secrets regularly via the UI or `rotateSecret=true` on `PUT`.
 - **Retry policy:** Configure `maxRetries` (0-5) plus `retryBackoffSeconds` (1-60).
 Guardrails retries failed deliveries with linear backoff (`backoff * attempt`).
 Keep values conservative to avoid overwhelming degraded systems.
 - **Auditing / ACK:** Use the Alert Delivery History table (or `/automation/alerts/deliveries`) to track every attempt, then acknowledge entries once incidents are reviewed so the trail stays clean.
+- **Auto-suppression:** If a channel fails repeatedly (3 strikes within ~10s), Guardrails auto-disables it and logs the action.
+Re-enable from the Health UI after the downstream system recovers.
 | `GET /rest/ai-reviewer/1.0/automation/alerts/deliveries` | Paginates the most recent webhook deliveries (success/failure, HTTP code, payload snippet) for auditing. |
 | `POST /rest/ai-reviewer/1.0/automation/alerts/deliveries/{id}/ack` | Marks a delivery as acknowledged (optionally storing a note) so the incident log reflects operator hand-offs. |